godiatima/Portofio/README.md

 # Website Portfolio
-## About Me
+## About Me :pushpin:

-My name is <b>Godfrey</b> Atima, I'm  a Web ab :computer: and a graphic Designer.
+My name is <b>Godfrey</b> Atima, I'm  a Web  :computer: and a graphic Designer:bulb:.
 I work on making aesthetically pleasing design that is specific to clients niche.

-Contact me for more.
+Contact me for more :email:.
 Thank you